-167 Because of its governing statute, it is structurally more difficult for NHTSA to consider air conditioning improvements when setting and enforcing standards.
+$^{^{167}}$ Because of its governing statute, it is structurally more difficult for NHTSA to consider air conditioning improvements when setting and enforcing standards.
 See GAO FUEL ECONOMY REPORT, supra note 164, at 16.

-not authorize EPA to accept fines as an intentional compliance strategy.168
+allow manufacturers to pay fines in lieu of compliance, the CAA does not authorize EPA to accept fines as an intentional compliance strategy.
+168